 You don’t want to price yourself out of the market, but you also don’t want to sell yourself short.
-Do some research and find out what similar vendors are charging, and adjust your prices accordingly.
+Do some research and find out what similar vendors are charging, then adjust your prices accordingly.

 Check out what other vendors are charging for similar items and aim to be in the same price range.
 However, don’t be afraid to charge a little more if your items are of higher quality or if you offer more generous portion sizes.